-If you go to start your car one day and the key does not turn try wriggling it if that does not work then try CRC - WD 40ing it or use( graphite grease )and try to turn it again.
-If this works you must renew the barrel now so don`t turn it to the off postion, grab a small wire or paper clip and then take off the plastic shroud around the ignition, now find a small hole on the side of the ignition barrel housing facing you and insert it in there and push now with the other hand try pulling out the key (while still in the ON position ) and the barrel will/should come out of the housing (attached to the key).
-Take the old barrel to holden and get them to fit new slides and fiddly bits to it this should cost U about $40.
+If you go to start your car one day and the key does not turn you ignition barrel is most probably stuffed, first try wriggling it and see if it turns if that does not work then try spraying CRC, WD 40, or better yet dry lube/graphite grease and try to turn it again.
+If this works you must renew the barrel ASAP If possible don`t turn it to the off position, grab a small wire or paper clip and then take off the plastic shroud around the ignition, now find a small hole on the side of the ignition barrel housing facing you and insert it in there and push now with the other hand try pulling out the key (while still in the ON position ) and the barrel will/should come out of the housing (attached to the key).
+Take the old barrel to Holden and get them to fit new slides and fiddly bits to it this should cost about $30- $40.

-Now if the CRC trick did not work your barrel is thrashed and needs to replaced heres a guide to help you get it out.
+Now if theses tips did not work your barrel is thrashed and needs to replaced here`s a guide to help you get it out.

 1. Roll of alfoil